jwillis0720/sadie/README.md

 - Provide testable and reusable library that WORKS!
 - Maintain data formats consistent with standards governed by the [AIRR community](https://docs.airr-community.org/en/stable/#table-of-contents)

+SADIE is billed as a "complete antibody library" because it contains both low, mid and high level functionality for immunoformatics tools and workflows.
+You can use SADIE as a framework to develop your own tools, use many of the prebuilt contributed tools, or run it in a notebook to enable data exploration.
+In addition, SADIE aims to port all code to python because relies heavily on the [Pandas](www.pandas.org) library, the workhorse of the data science/machine learning age.

 ## Installation